 The mission of Ahoesa is to organise activities in which the development of a child is important.
 Creative forms of theatre provide the opportunity to develop their social skills in a safe environment.
 Being able to let a child be him or herself combined with having fun are by far the most important elements in our

 Besides the development of a child, teamwork is also very important.
 Together we stand strong!
-With Ahoesa is every team member as valuable as the other.
-Physical movement combining with joy are two magical elements within my activities.
+With Ahoesa every team member is as valuable as the other.
+Physical movement combined with joy are two magical elements within my activities.
 Discover the inward by playing and doing assignments with peers.

 Nice that you found Ahoesa!

 I would like to continue organising these activities here in Switzerland under the name Ahoesa.
-Activities where the pleasure and development and the living world of the child is key.
-During my education I worked for 10 months on a project in Mexico, where I started Drama therapy in an orphanage.
+Activities where pleasure, development and the living world of the child is key.
+During my education I worked for ten months on a project in Mexico, where I started Drama therapy in an orphanage.
 This orphanage was inhabited by 120 children who had to deal with behavioural problems.
 Here I fell in love with my profession.
 These young children were far too young to have experienced all that they had.
 Every day I did everything in my ability to make these children feel safe 'at home' within the orphanage.
 A place where they could be themselves.
-It gave me personally a lot of satisfaction.
+It gave me a lot of personal satisfaction.

 (2006) I followed a 'Clownery' training.
 By playing, you discover.
 You learn how to share your inner self with the outside world.
-Express yourself honesty and freely .
+Express yourself honestly and freely.
 All this with a big fun factor.
 Discover, investigate, try and therefore surprise yourself.
 I have experienced that children do this too.
 Children discover the world around them by moving.